 Ms. Johnson reported that EMS recommended two options--a range schedule and a step schedule.
 She stated that Lawrence Public Schools, with consideration for placement of current employees on a schedule, placement guidelines for new hires, and employee longevity, is proposing a step schedule.
-She reported that preliminary implementation cost estimates, which are currently being evaluated for the proposed schedule, are \$68,095.
+She reported that staff will continue to evaluate implementation costs.